 It’s a delight to listen to the intriguing tales of Dragør from the locals.

-How the fishermen saved the Danish Jews during the World War II by ferrying them across Øresund to Malmo, how the Scanian immigrants from southern Sweden came and settled in Dragør when Denmark surrendered Scania to Sweden and how the Danish and the Dutch thrive together in Dragør as a community.
+How the fishermen saved the Danish Jews during World War II by ferrying them across Øresund to Malmo, how the Scanian immigrants from southern Sweden came and settled in Dragør when Denmark surrendered Scania to Sweden and how the Danish and the Dutch thrive together in Dragør as a community.

 Dragør is a blend of old and new.
 It has a historic yet contemporary feel.